NIFTy-PPL/JAXbind/paper/paper.md

 # Automatic Differentiation and Code Example

-Automatic differentiation is a core feature of JAX and often a main reason for using JAX.
+Automatic differentiation is a core feature of JAX and often one of the main reasons for using it.
-Therefore, it is essential that also custom JAX primitives registered by the user support automatic differentiation.
+Therefore, it is essential that custom functions registered with JAX by the user support automatic differentiation.
-In the following, we will outline which functions JAX and our `jax_op` package require to enable automatic differentiation for the custom primitive.
+To the following, we will outline which functions JAX respectively our package requires to enable automatic differentiation for the custom primitive.

-Assume we want to expose the function $f:X \mapsto Y$ as a JAX primitive.
-In most applications of the `jax_op` package, some high-performance code, such as a spherical harmonic transformation or a non-uniform FFT, will be wrapped as a JAX primitive.
-Nevertheless, for simplicity, we choose $f(x_1,x_2) = x_1x_2^2$ as an example.
+For simplicity, we pretend that we want to connect the simple function $f(x_1,x_2) = x_1x_2^2$ to JAX.

 ```python
 import jax